-As of September 10, 2018, shareholders of record.

-ordinary shares, representing

-of our issued and outstanding shares, were held by
+As of September 30, 2018, 35,555,013 ordinary shares, representing 51.0% of our issued and outstanding shares, were held by 34 U.S. shareholders of record.

-U.S.

 Except as otherwise indicated in the table below, addresses of the directors, executive officers and named beneficial owners are in care of Orchard Therapeutics Limited, 108 Cannon Street, London EC4N 6EU, United Kingdom.